How To Help Your Child Learn To Read

 Using magnets to spell out words can be useful for helping your child master middle vowel sounds.

-Have them say vowel sounds out loud while pointing to its corresponding letter, and then use those to spell out short CVC, or consonant – vowel – consonant words.
+Then, use those to spell out short CVC, which are consonant – vowel – consonant words.

 Learning these middle vowel sounds can be difficult, and this activity can act as a helpful tool for learning them.